Journalists in Residence Program

 - Two letters of recommendation

 - A copy of three published news articles, preferably in English.
-If the articles are not in English, a translation should be submitted along with the original articles
+If the articles are not in English, a translation should be submitted along with the original articles.
+Television and radio journalists should submit video/audio files along with a transcription in English.

 - An essay of about 500 words describing your interest in the program and what goals you hope to achieve through the program